PavelPZ/riverpod_navigator/README.md

 - **multiple providers**<br>
 this is the case when the navigation state depends on multiple providers, e.g. on the login state
 - **nested navigation**:
-- **easier coding:** <br>T
+- **easier coding:** <br>
-he problem of navigation is reduced to manipulation an immutable collection.
+The problem of navigation is reduced to manipulation an immutable collection.
 - **better separation of concerns: UI x Model** (thanks to [riverpod](https://riverpod.dev/) :+1:):<br>
 navigation logic can be developed and tested without typing a single flutter widget.